 When you reach the screen that says “Please choose if all space needs to be analyzed,” select the “Free” option to scan only the NTFS unallocated space.
 This means that PhotoRec will be searching the recently vacated spaces for the photos or documents that were just lost due to accidental deletion.

 The next screen will ask you to select a drive for the recovered files to be sent.
-Use the arrow keys to scroll up and down the list, and tap the left arrow key to go all the way back to your main hard drive – labeled C: – to access any folder.
+Use the arrow keys to scroll up and down the list, and tap the left arrow key to go back to your main hard drive – labeled C: – to access any folder.

 You should navigate back to your C: drive and go to Documents and Settings > Desktop to find the folder you created on your Desktop before you started PhotoRec.
 When the correct file is identified, press C on the keyboard to make your selection.

 This is normal.
 Let PhotoRec perform the scan without interference.
-But if the scan is projecting to take longer than a couple of hours, then you may have accidentally selected to scan your entire computer drive or an unpartitioned drive on your computer.
+But if the scan is projecting to take longer than a couple of hours, you may have accidentally selected to scan your entire computer drive or an unpartitioned drive on your computer.

 In that case, press Enter to stop the PhotoRec process and go back to the main screen.